 NGC 2782 (H.I.167) is a little low, but I can still make out some odd looking details with a 15-second exposure.
 It looks disturbed.
 There’s a bright nucleus, some off center disk, and traces of very faint streamers on the live video.
 This intermediate inclination SAB(rs)a galaxy is apparently intereacting with another island universe.
 It is very apparent at magnitude 12.3 and a size of 3.5’x2.6’.

 After Lynx, what?
 Then, muchchos, it was BIG ENCHILADA TIME, time to continue my pursuit of The Whole Big Thing, the Herschel 2500, the complete list, of which 866 remained to be logged.
 When I got started Thursday, I was worried I wouldn’t have many objects to chase till the spring galaxies rose late-late/early-early.
 That turned out not to be the case.
 Have you got any idea how many fuzzies there are in Draco?
-There is a bunch, and by the time I’d worked my way through them the Great Bear had climbed out of his cave and over the eastern horizon.
+There are a bunch, and by the time I’d worked my way through them the Great Bear had climbed out of his cave and over the eastern horizon.
 As y’all do know, I’m sure, his dipper bowl is just brimming with galaxies.

 I could have gone longer but for one problem: it was cold.
 With my canopy in full cold weather mode with the sides (blue tarps) up and my little Black Cat catalytic heater cranking, I don’t normally get too chilled.
 Sitting at the computer out of the dew I am comfortable enough on a mid-thirties night like Thursday, even if my old bones ain’t exactly toasty warm.
 But I screwed up.
 I forgot to bring along a cigarette lighter to light the Black Cat.
 I’d borrowed Carl Wright’s lighter at sundown to get the heater going initially, but shortly after two a.m. the first Coleman gas bottle was exhausted.